ryohei20arisu-beep/border-game-checkpoints/checkpoint-3.md

-# Checkpoint Log #3
+# Checkpoint 3 — Rooftop Silence
-Date: 2023-09-17
-Location: Shibuya Arcade

-I reviewed the logs again.
-Something about the last symbol — it wasn’t part of the game, but a pointer.

-It reminded me of where I wrote longer reflections and kept a journal:
+The air was thin, the skyline jagged.
+Each log, each note, each file has been my only map.

+But not all fragments belong here.
+Some slipped into a place where *essays live*.
-a place for longer notes, essays and fragments of thinking — my public journal.
+A place designed for longer reflections.

-If you want the next checkpoint, find my journal entries under the handle: Ryoheiarisu
+If you can trace me by this name — **@ryohei20arisu** —
+you’ll find the writings I left behind.

 — Arisu